Chart Color Schemes

 Taigum shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-In Taigum Trail region, as of the latest available data (2016), 28.4% of residents aged 15 years and over hold university degrees, compared to the SA4 regional average of 33.8%.
-This indicates a potential for educational development and skill enhancement in the area.
-Bachelor degrees are the most common at 19.4%, followed by postgraduate qualifications (6.4%) and graduate diplomas (2.6%).
-Vocational credentials are also prevalent, with 34.1% of residents aged 15 years and over holding such qualifications - advanced diplomas (13.7%) and certificates (20.4%).
+In Taigum trail region, as of the latest data available, 28.4% of residents aged 15 years and above hold university degrees, compared to the SA4 regional average of 33.8%.
+This difference suggests potential for educational development.
+Bachelor degrees are the most common (19.4%), followed by postgraduate qualifications (6.4%) and graduate diplomas (2.6%).
+Vocational credentials are also prevalent among residents aged 15 years and above, with 34.1% holding such qualifications.

-Educational participation is notably high, with 27.7% of residents currently enrolled in formal education.
+Advanced diplomas account for 13.7%, while certificates make up 20.4%.
+Educational participation is high in the region, with 27.7% of residents currently enrolled in formal education.
 This includes 8.8% in primary education, 6.3% in secondary education, and 5.3% pursuing tertiary education.

 Frequently Asked Questions - Education